daizutabi/ivory/docs/tutorial/library.md

 #File A parameter YAML file for RandomForestRegressor (rfr.yml) {%=/examples/rfr.yml%}

-There are nothing different to start a run.
+There are nothing difference to start a run.

 ```python
 run = client.create_run('rfr')
 run.start()
 ```

-Because the RandomForestRegressor estimator has a `criterion` attribute, the metrics are automatically calculated.
+Because `RandomForestRegressor` estimator has a `criterion` attribute, the metrics are automatically calculated.
 Take a look at the outputs.

 ```python
 plot(run)